karimbakhshamiry/portfolio_generator_php_object/README.md

 # This project takes a series of information and generates a simple portfolio for with the provided information.
-It uses object instead of functions
+It is object based

 It has the following pages, and features.